amino-os/Amino.Run/docs/README.md

-# What is DCAP?
+# What is Amino?

-DCAP, the Distributed Cloud Application Platform, is an open source, multilanguage development platform and distributed runtime environment designed to make distributed applications much easier to design, develop and operate.
+Amino, the Distributed Cloud Application Platform, is an open source, multilanguage development platform and distributed runtime environment designed to make distributed applications much easier to design, develop and operate.
 It supports most commonly used programming